DFE-Digital/bat-design-history/app/posts/how-to/2024-01-17-how-to-write-markdown.md

 ### Fenced code block

-To create a specific multi-line code block, add three back ticks (\```) before and after the code block (called a “fenced code block” in Markdown).
+To create a specific multi-line code block, add three backticks (\```) before and after the code block (called a “fenced code block” in Markdown).

-Add the code language after the first set of back ticks for fenced code blocks so that Markdown correctly highlights code syntax.
+Add the code language after the first set of backticks for fenced code blocks so that Markdown correctly highlights code syntax.
 For example: \```javascript

-This is a fenced code block:
+This is a fenced code block using the JavaScript syntax:

 ```javascript
 const govukPrototypeKit = require('govuk-prototype-kit')
 const router = govukPrototypeKit.requests.setupRouter()
 ```

+### Code block best practices

+You should put blank lines before and after a horizontal rule for fenced code blocks.